alwinpaul111/Retail-Intelligence-Platform/README.md

 feeds into that answer — the SQL views compute the KPIs, the stats module validates whether a promotion campaign actually worked, the model forecasts demand, and the final output is a concrete profit number tied to a stocking decision. the api calling is unavailable.
+The api is unavailble because grok api is no longer valid.

 ## Architecture

 ```